zmhhmz/PNN_CAVE/README.md

 WV2 dataset: PNN_WV2.py (pre-trained weights provided in train_dir)

 We generate training data using our own method.

+Please put the above three data set in their corresponding folders.

 To do: target adaptive.